-The Executive Board delegates certain of its functions to four subsets.
-These Groups' decision making authority is derived from that of the Executive Board, set by the Board by way of the approval limits, policies and instructions.
+The Executive Board delegates certain of its functions to five subsets.
+These subsets consist of members of the Executive Board or representatives of various business functions.
+These subsets' decision making authority is derived from that of the Executive Board, set by the Board by way of the approval limits, policies and instructions.

-Network Planning Group is responsible for fleet and network strategy and short and long-term traffic planning of Finnair's scheduled, leisure and cargo traffic, among other things.
+Network Planning Group is responsible for fleet and network strategy and short and long-term traffic planning of Finnair's passenger and cargo traffic, among other things.
 The Group is headed by SVP Resource Management and meets monthly.